Strengthening SDGs in higher education

 Teach4TUmorrow Talks

 As part of our Sustainability Action Days, we explored what constitutes high-quality education in the higher-education context and how sustainability topics can be embedded in teaching, together with Hannah Maschong (Klimabildung e.
 V.) and interested teaching staff.
-We explicitly discussed what the SDGs are and the role they can play in course programmes.
 Here you’ll find a summary of the workshop outcomes (in German), along with relevant handouts and literature.

 Sustainability Strategy